maziac/DeZog/design/DeZogProtocol.md

 - CMD_GET_READ_PORT: Reading a port.
 - CMD_GET_WRITE_PORT: Writing to a port.
 - CMD_GET_EXEC_ASM: Executing a small assembler program.
+- CMD_INTERRUPT_ON_OFF: Command to enable disable the interrupts.

 ### 2.0.0